 A PGD biopsy is performed once the embryos have reached the three-day stage, when there are at least six to eight cells.
-At this stage, there is no specialization of cells, so the removal of one or two will not harm the embryo or result in developmental damage.
+At this stage, there is no specialization of cells, so the removal of one or two by our fertility specialists will not harm the embryo or result in developmental damage.
 The testing phase of preimplantation genetic diagnosis will take place next, at which time the extracted cells will be examined for indications of the genetic disease.
 The type of test performed depends on what the embryo is being screened for.
 Once it has been determined which embryos carry the condition and which do not, the embryo transfer procedure can be performed with the healthy embryos.

 Women who undergo preimplantation genetic diagnosis significantly reduce their chances of having a baby with a genetic disease.
 However, it is recommended that additional testing be conducted once the pregnancy is established, just to be sure.
 A chorionic villus sampling can be performed at 10 to 12 weeks, or an amniocentesis can be performed after 15 weeks.
 Each of these tests is highly effective for ensuring that the developing fetus is healthy and normal.